-Unfortunately, for many runners like you there's comes a time when managing your heel pain is going need some professional help.
-Although over-the-counter inserts like Superfeet will work for awhile if you're experiencing recurring pain, you're likely going to need a prescriptive orthotic made by a podiatrist, not by a machine in a store.
+Unfortunately, for many runners like you, there comes a time when managing your heel pain is going to need some professional help.
+Although over-the-counter inserts like Superfeet will work for a while if you're experiencing recurring pain, you're likely going to need a prescriptive orthotic made by a podiatrist, not by a machine in a store.

 As for tight calf muscles, the reason you need to stretch them is that these muscles hook right into your plantar fascia.
 And a little stretching before you run is just not going to cut it.

 - Runners Heels Can Feel Like They've Stepped on a Nail

 - How Runners Can Prevent Those Awful Shin Splints

 We don't want you to wait any longer to sign up for those 10Ks.
 Call us today at 206-368-7000 for an appointment, often same day.
 You can also request an appointment online.

 Get our free foot book "Happy Feet for the Rest of Your Life" , mailed directly to your home.

 Seattle foot and ankle specialist, Dr. Rion Berg offers foot care for patients with bunions, heel pain, diabetes, fungal toenails, ingrown nails, and surgical solutions when needed to residents of Seattle, Bellevue, Kirkland, Shoreline, Lake Forest Park, Mountlake Terrace, Lynnwood and other surrounding suburbs.